 We've seen the rapid development of "natural user interfaces" that invoke the digital world by recognizing our voices, our gestures and even our faces, creating a more seamless integration of computers into our everyday environments.
 Additionally, a flurry of new consumer health and lifestyle devices that measure anything from how much we move to how deeply we sleep are evidence that biometric data are becoming accessible as a means to reflect about our personal wellbeing.

-The R&D Lab's Reveal is a mirror platform that we've designed to explore how the relationship between information and the self is evolving and how media content from the New York Times and others might play a part.
+The R&D Lab's interactive mirror is a platform that we've designed to explore how the relationship between information and the self is evolving and how media content from The New York Times and others might play a part.

 By using a special semi-reflective glass surface, the users of the mirror are able to see both a normal reflection of the real world as well as overlaid, high-contrast graphics.
 We've dubbed this "augmented reflection".
 Conceptually, the idea is that our mirror can reveal the halos of data around real-world objects, including ourselves.